Comments: 1-15, 16-28

 We'll keep you updated as to it's life quality since he will be killing it quickly, unfortunately.

 So.
-Ca.-We bought our 1995 Non-Turbo 940 Volvo Sedan new, and it now has approx. 250,000 miles on it, mostly freeway.
+Ca. We bought our 1995 Non-Turbo 940 Volvo Sedan new, and it now has approx. 250,000 miles on it, mostly freeway.
 We just replaced the water pump, radiator, some rusted bolts, and a blown head gasket.
-It has been 3 years (2005) since we had any major repairs, so the $1,500 we just laid out hurts, but not unexpected.
+It has been 3 years (2005) since we had any major repairs, so the $1,500 we just laid out hurts, but was not unexpected.
 "Vixen" is getting on in years, with lots of mileage.

 "Vixen" has been the best car we've ever owned.
 She's dependable, roomy, and has been cost effective to own.
-Her turning radius is Amazing!
+Her turning radius is amazing!
 My husband offered me a BMW a while ago (I said no).
 I wasn't parting with "Vixen".
 She's been a wise decision.
 Oh, and the trunk is huge.

 I have owned a 1994 Volvo 940 since October 1996.
 I have over 350,000 miles on the car and I love it.
 I have had to do some work on it, but until my maintenance averages $300 per month, I figure I'm better off repairing this car than buying a new one.
 A decent used car is over $20,000.
 This car has been paid off for 8 years!